 s-Server file writers produce a sequence of files determined by the file rotation policy that you configure in your foreign table or stream.
 For writing to files, file rotation encodes the place of the file in the sequence, usually via a terminal timestamp and sometimes including a watermark.

 For Hive tables, though, instead of producing a single file per rotation (or "cadence point"), for each rotation, s-Server emits a whole directory tree of result files that s-Server then copies into the Hive table.

 The file rotation point serves as a recoverability point.
 In cases when a crash occurs, you will need to restart your SQLstream pipeline so that you regenerate the Hive tree.

 You cannot use the FILE_ROTATION_SIZE option with the Hive tables.
-Instead, you should use FILE_ROTATION_TIME or FILE_ROTATION_ROWCOUNT.
+Instead, you should use FILE_ROTATION_TIME.
 See Foreign Stream Options for Writing to File Systems below for more details.

 When you specify a Hive table, then the directory tree will be loaded into the target Hive table and s-Server will write files according to the process below.

 Hive tables use partitions, clusters, and sorts to store data.
 From an s-Server perspective, you need to remember two things to get data loaded correctly: